-While we worked on POPULAR, without knowing from each other, the WISE tool [FGK95] was developed with exactly the same functionality.
-WISE is written in about 7500 lines of C++.
-For optimization WISE uses an adaptation of the Nelder-Mead direct search method that optimizes the percentage of the building covered.
-A recent paper [StEp96] uses the Nelder-Mead method for continuous space and Hopfield Neural Networks for a modelling in discrete space.
+Taking advantage of state-of-the-art techniques for programmable applicationoriented constraint solving, POPULAR was among the first practical tools that could optimally plan wireless communication networks.
+While we worked on POPULAR, without knowing from each other, the WiSE tool [FGK\95] was developed with exactly the same functionality.
+WiSE is written in about 7500 lines of C++.
+For optimization WiSE uses an adaptation of the Nelder-Mead direct search method that optimizes the percentage of the building covered.
+WiSE has been patented and is in commercial use by Lucent Technologies to plan their DEFINITY Wireless Business System-PWT since 1997.
+Another approach [StEp96] uses the Nelder-Mead method for continuous space and Hopfield Neural Networks for a modelling in discrete space.
 The authors shortly mention a tool called IWNDT which is programmed in C.